octobercms/docs/2.x/backend/import-export.md

 ## Integration with List Behavior

 There is an alternative approach to exporting data that uses the [list behavior](lists.md) to provide the export data.
-In order to use this feature you should have the `Backend.Behaviors.ListController` definition to the `$implement` field of the controller class.
+In order to use this feature you should have the `Backend\Behaviors\ListController` definition to the `$implement` field of the controller class.
 You do not need to use an export view and all the settings will be pulled from the list.
 Here is the only configuration needed:

 ```yaml
 export: